Deputy Athletic Director, Cougar Athletic Fund

 Straub holds a bachelor’s degree in business administration from New Mexico and a master’s degree in business administration from Ohio State.
 Mitch, his wife Sami, and their sons Weston (3 years old) and Tyson (1 year old), reside in Pullman.

 Regional Rep: Palouse, Portland, Vancouver

-Adam Ganders was named to his current position in April of 2016, after serving as the Regional Director in Tri-Cities and Assistant Director of Spokane Operations for the Cougar Athletic Fund.
+Adam Ganders was named to his current position in July 2020 after serving as Assistant Athletic Director for the CAF since April of 2016.
+Prior to that, Ganders served as the Regional Director in Tri-Cities and Assistant Director of Spokane Operations for the Cougar Athletic Fund.

-Ganders’ primarily responsibilities will be overseeing the annual fund, along with assisting major gift fundraising efforts and events in central Washington and the greater Portland/Vancouver region.
+Ganders’ primarily responsibilities are overseeing the annual fund, along with assisting major gift fundraising efforts and events in central Washington and the greater Portland/Vancouver region.

-The Olympia, Wash., native is a 2007 graduate of Washington State University with a B.A. in business management and operations.
+The Olympia, Wash., native is a 2007 graduate of Washington State University with a Bachelor of Arts in business management and operations.
 Ganders later earned an Ed.M. in sport management in 2010.

 Ganders started his career at Washington State University Athletics in ticket operations as an undergraduate student and then joined the staff full-time as the Assistant Ticket Office Manager in 2009.
 Ganders was named Manager of Ticket Operations in 2011 before joining the Cougar Athletic Fund development team in Spokane.

 Ganders met his wife, Hannah (WSU Class of ’09), in Pullman while attending Washington State University.
 They have a daughter, Poppy, and a chocolate lab named Baloo.